winlinvip/ai-translation/README.md

 Since Fairseq is a free and open-source option, whereas GPT is a paid service, we have chosen to use Fairseq by default.

+## (Optional) Annex A: About Whisper and Fairseq

+[Whisper](https://github.com/ossrs/whisper) is an ASR tool derived from the OpenAI Whisper open-source project, with an added tool.py to simplify its usage.

+[Fairseq](https://github.com/ossrs/fairseq) is a translation tool derived from the meta fairseq open-source project, with an added tool.py to simplify its usage.

 Winlin, 2023